handel-fan/pythonic-weather/README.md

 # pythonic-weather
-Gets the weather, in Python!
+Gets the weather, using Python!